-- If your giveaway is open to international entrants or certain countries.
+- Is your giveaway open to international entrants or certain countries?

-- If the prize can or cannot be exchanged for a cash alternative.
+- Can users exchange the prize for a cash alternative?

-- If entrants need to purchase to enter, or there’s no purchase necessary.
+- Do entrants need to purchase to enter?
+Or is no purchase necessary?

 Also, make it clear if your contest is sponsored or affiliated with a business or brand to maintain transparency.

 Next, you need to add your rules to your giveaway.
-RafflePress makes this easy with the Giveaway Rules Generator, and it’s a good place to start if you’re not sure what to include.
+RafflePress makes this easy with the Giveaway Rules Generator, and it’s an excellent place to start if you’re not sure what to include.

-The Rules Generator asks you several questions about your contest, then instantly turns them into a complete set of contest rules to be displayed in the RafflePress widget.
+The Rules Generator asks you several questions about your contest, then instantly turns them into a complete set of contest rules you can display in the RafflePress widget.